Grace Community Labyrinth

 The labyrinth, like all ministries, requires the attention of devoted members to maintain.
 Lyn Ballard volunteered to lead this new ministry, with committee members Jean Heimos, Ann Marie Lasky, Mary Merriweather, Ryan Missel and Susie Reis also making a commitment to participate.
 The committee is tasked with offering resources, planning events, inviting and welcoming the community, and maintaining records of attendance.

 The labyrinth is open as a contemplative space any time the parish hall is not otherwise in use.
-If you would like to reserve time for a group to use the space, please contact Shari Bonham in the church office.
+If you would like to reserve time for a group to use the space, please fill out a Labyrinth Request Form and we will respond to you as soon as possible.